Current research projects /Completed research projects /

 Overview

-People with migraine often suffer from insomnia, and lack of sleep can, in turn, trigger a migraine.
-Treating the insomnia can break this cycle, and one of the best treatments is cognitive behaviour therapy (CBT), which teaches people to change their sleep behaviours and thoughts/worries about sleep loss.
-In this project, Dr Crawford is evaluating a digital form of CBT for insomnia to see whether it is effective in improving sleep in people with migraine.
+People with migraine often suffer from insomnia (a lack of sleep) which can, in turn, trigger a migraine.
+Treating the insomnia can break this cycle and one of the best treatments is cognitive behaviour therapy, which teaches people to change their sleep behaviours and thoughts/worries about sleep loss.

 Background